Davej66/dfg/README.md

 #### Footer
 ![image](https://user-images.githubusercontent.com/85559896/126045440-916fd12b-766d-454b-9658-837527ac8103.png)
-A single column with a heading that is centered with social media icons below this.
-These open in a new page when selected.
+A single column with a central heading with social media icons below this, these open in a new page when selected.

 ### Features to be implemented